sickozell/SickoCV/README.md

 NOTE: input triggers are considered high when greater than 0v.

-## bToggler+
+## bToggler8+
 ### 8 buffered toggle switch router, plus warnings to use with led midi controllers
 #### - Description:
-'bToggler+' is almost the same of the previous one, but it has a further feature (WRN outs) to be used with programmable led midi controllers to have a visual feedback on the controller.
+'bToggler8+' is almost the same of the previous one, but it has a further feature (WRN outs) to be used with programmable led midi controllers to have a visual feedback on the controller.

 Some midi controllers can light up or turn off their button leds by receiving the same commands they send.
 Taking advantage of this functionality, connect the WRN outs to a "GATE>MIDI" module connected to the same controller of the ARM inputs.
-So when pressing buttons on controller, 'bToggler+' will actually play/stop the sequencers or audio, and simultaneously give a visual feedback on the controller.
+So when pressing buttons on controller, 'bToggler8+' will actually play/stop the sequencers or audio, and simultaneously give a visual feedback on the controller.
 #### - Detailed instructions:
 The same of the previous one, plus:

 When 'armed on' or 'armed off', the WRN (warning) output will provide a sequence of pulses until next clock is detected.
 Then it will act as the OUT output (the routed signal) if the FADE knob is set to 0ms, else it will act as the GATE output (high gate).
-This is because if 'bToggler+' is receiving signals from sequencers, the FADE knob will be set to 0 and the led will light up the same as sequencers trigs.
+This is because if 'bToggler8+' is receiving signals from sequencers, the FADE knob will be set to 0 and the led will light up the same as sequencers trigs.
 Otherwise, if fade knob is set different from 0, it is supposed that an audio signal is routed, so you'll see a fixed led light on the controller.

 WA and WR knobs set the attack (arm on) and release (arm off) pulserate up to 200 ms of the warning pulses.
 These are two independent settings because you would like to notice if the routing is going to start or stop.